Kamel Arekat

 Kamel Arekat (also Uraygat; كامل عريقات, ʿRēqāt; 26 March 1901 – 17 July 1984) was a Palestinian-Jordanian militant and politician who served as the Speaker of the Chamber of Deputies of Jordan.
-He was born in Abu Dis, a town in the east of Jerusalem, to a notable Jordanian originated clan.
+He was born in Abu Dis, a town 5 km in the east of Jerusalem, to a notable Jordanian originated clan.

 Early life

 Kamel was born to a notable family.
 His grandfather, Sheikh Rashid, was known as the leader of the knights assigned by the Ottoman Sultan to protect Christian pilgrims visiting Jerusalem.

 After the World War I, and the British Mandate for Palestine he served in the British Police in 1926.

 Arab–Israeli conflict

 Years later, and due to the Jewish immigration to Palestine, he participated in the Arab-Palestinian resistance movement under the leadership of Abd al-Qadir al-Husayni.
+He vowed to "throw the Jews into the sea".